paleoscientometric/paleoscientometric.github.io/_pages/home.md

   - image_path: /assets/images/unsplash-gallery-image-4-th.jpg
     title: "<center>Scientific names and who they honour</center>"
     excerpt: "The Linnean system enjoys universal acceptance within the scientific community.
 A gift that came along with the Linnean system was eponymous naming, i.e. the naming of a taxon after a person, place or even any other existing entity.
 The choice to name a species after someone is highly embedded in the power imbalance that we see in the discipline of paleontology, and as a result, who get to be recognised and who doesn't."
+  - image_path: /assets/images/unsplash-gallery-image-5-th.jpg
+    title: "<center>Colonial plunder of dinosaurs</center>"
+    excerpt: "Palaeontology was developed around an extractive process, facilitated by 19th century colonialism.
+This extractive process had led to many fossil specimens from countries across the world being stored in museums in higher income countries, such as the USA, UK, and Germany.
+Residing so far from their origins has many implications for equity and ethics in the field of palaeontology, and has even resulted in violations of international law."

 ---